Training Your Dog to Play Dead

 Of all the dog tricks that entertain onlookers, one of the most fun is the ol’ “Bang Bang” trick.
 The play dead trick is not only fun to do, but can also strengthen the bond between you and your dog.
 Some dogs may take a while to learn it so just be patient.
 The end result is well worth it once your dog has the trick down.

-By following the steps below, you can expand your dog’s knowledge of obedience training as well as successfully teach him a fun trick both of you can enjoy.
+By following the steps below, you can expand your dog’s knowledge of dog training as well as successfully teach him a fun trick both of you can enjoy.

 How to Teach Your Dog to Play Dead

 Get your dog in a calm state of mind.
 You can do this by playing or exercising with him for 10 to 15 minutes.
 If your dog is especially hyperactive or very young, more time may be needed to relax him.
 Once he’s relaxed, choose an area with minimal distractions so your dog’s focus is solely on you.

 Use the “sit” cue to get your dog sitting.
 One he’s in this position, offer a treat to lure him into the “down” position.
 Gently push him onto his side.
 While he’s lying on his side, make a gesture with your free hand and say your desired cue, such as “bang” or “roll over.”
 As any dog trainer will tell you, this command will take a while for him to get so remember to be patient, as it is a little more difficult than average training cues.

 With your encouragement, this position will eventually cause him to roll over on his own.
 The moment he does, reward him with a treat and plenty of praise.
 The goal is to have him flop over and lay his entire body on the ground.